curl/everything-curl/cmdline-versions.md

 always using the very latest released version of curl.
 Sometimes you may even use a curl version that is a few years old.

-All command line options described in this book were, of course, added to curl at some point in time, and only a very small portion of them were available that fine spring day in 1998 when curl first shipped.
+All command-line options described in this book were, of course, added to curl at some point in time, and only a very small portion of them were available that fine spring day in 1998 when curl first shipped.
 You may have reason to check your version of curl and crosscheck with the curl man page for when